acl-org/aclpubcheck/README.md

 **Note**: Additional info can be found in the PDF document ``aclpubcheck_additional_info.pdf`` included in this package.

 **Online Version**: If you are having trouble with installing and using the Python toolkit directly, you can use a CodaLab version online https://colab.research.google.com/drive/1Sq6ilmrFUQpUFMkV71U8-Wf0madW-Uer?usp=sharing.

+**Credits**
+The original version of ACL pubcheck was written by Yichao Zhou, Iz Beltagy, Steven Bethard, Ryan Cotterell and Tanmoy Chakraborty in their role as publications chairs of [NAACL 2021](https://2021.naacl.org/organization/).
+The tool was improved by Ryan Cotterell and Danilo Croce in their role as publication chairs of [ACL 2022](https://www.2022.aclweb.org/organisers).